CoolSpy3/gradescope-calendar/README.md

 Note the script also contains two command line switches `--log-to-file` and `--popup-on-error`.
 Because I am planning to run this through Windows Task Scheduler, they are just to make my life easier.
 They should be self-explanatory.

 ## Code Layout
-The code is divide into two files:
+The code is divided into two files:
 * `gradescope-calendar.py` contains the main code/control flow login
 * `utils.py` contains all the functions which do the heavy lifting